$3.5 million expansion to Livingston Parish animal shelter welcoming dogs next week

 The new shelter is right next door to the one currently operating on Florida Boulevard in the town of Livingston, allowing the shelter to triple its capacity, allowing the parish to service the 40 to 50 animal-related calls it receives each month.

-A formal ribbon-cutting for the shelter will be held on Thursday, marking the completion of nearly a year of work that began when the parish broke ground on the expansion in March 2025.
+A formal ribbon-cutting for the shelter will be held on Thursday, marking the completion a year of work that began when the parish broke ground on the expansion in March 2025.

 More News